 The eyeball is a complex organ involving many light-transmitting anatomical structures that refract (or focus) light and sensory neuronal structures that detect this light.
 Then carry signals to various areas of the brain for interpretation and response.
-Nearsightedness is a defect in the coordination of the focus of the eyeball – a type of refractive error.
+The vision problem is a defect in the coordination of the eyeball’s focus – a type of refractive error.
 So the focusing power of the eye is too strong for the length of the eyeball.
-This results in the focal point of light falling in front of the sensory retina which lines the back of the eye.
-In most cases, myopia arises from the axial length of the eye being too long.
-Nearsightedness results in unclear vision of distant objects.
-While closer objects, such as books and smartphones are easier to see.
+This results in the focal point of light falling in front of the retina, which lines the back of the eye.
+In most cases, myopia occurs from the axial length of the eye being too long.
+Nearsightedness results in blurred vision of distant objects.
+While closer objects, such as books and smartphones, are easier to see.
 Depending on the degree of nearsightedness and other factors.
 With the presence of astigmatism and the person’s age, sometimes even near objects can be blurry.

 Potential Risk Factors

 Many people often take their vision for granted.
 Uncorrected myopia can have a significant impact on an individual’s daily activities.
 It affects the vision used in driving, watching movies or TV, recognising faces from a distance, and even reading aisle signs at the supermarket.
-The development and progression of myopia is still undergoing thorough research and investigation.
+The development and progression of myopia are still undergoing thorough research and investigation.
 As vision scientists try to understand how we can prevent or slow this condition.
 At present, we know of both genetic and environmental factors contributing to nearsightedness.
 Various risk factors have already been identified.
-A family history of myopia, Asian ethnicity, reduced time outdoors during childhood, and increased time spent on near work indoors during childhood could have an affect.
+A family history of myopia, Asian ethnicity, reduced time outdoors during childhood and increased time spent on near work indoors during childhood could affect.
 In recent years, myopia has also been recognised as a health concern.
 Associating with many sight-threatening eye diseases.
-Some of which, such as myopic macular degeneration and glaucoma, are a result of the elongated nature of a myopic eyeball.
+Some of these, such as myopic macular degeneration and glaucoma, result from a myopic eyeball’s elongated nature.

 SMILE® Laser Eye Surgery (small incision lenticule extraction)

 Deserving of a special mention as this technique has come to the fore in recent years.
 Due to its safety profile and ability to provide excellent visual outcomes.
-With the use of a femtosecond laser, a sculpted disc of tissue, known as a lenticule, is created within the depths of the corneal layers.
+With a femtosecond laser, a sculpted disc of tissue, known as a lenticule, is created within the corneal layers’ depths.
 This lenticule is then surgically removed via a tiny keyhole incision.
 Resulting in a reshaping of the cornea and redirection of light through the remaining tissue.
-Such that images focus to a clear point on the retina.
-The final outcome is clear vision without the need for glasses or contact lenses.
+Such images focus on a clear point on the retina.
+The outcome is clear vision without the need for glasses or contact lenses.
 Unlike LASIK, SMILE® laser eye surgery does not require the creation of a corneal flap.
 Eliminating flap-related complications.
-And unlike PRK, the SMILE® method does not need removal of the superficial corneal epithelium.
+And unlike PRK, the SMILE® method does not need the removal of the superficial corneal epithelium.
 Improving postoperative comfort and reducing recovery time.
-Due to the minimally invasive nature of this technique, SMILE® carries a very low risk of postoperative dry eye.
+Due to this technique’s minimally invasive nature, SMILE® carries a very low risk of postoperative dry eye.
 Because of these benefits, SMILE® is a great option for:

-As the incidence of dry eye increases with age, older patients may find SMILE® to be the most appealing refractive surgery solution.
+As the incidence of dry eye increases with age, older patients may find SMILE® the most appealing refractive surgery solution.

 Patients who cannot afford a long recovery time.